Honors in the Major

 How to Pursue Honors in the Major

-Nature of the Honors in the Major Project: An Honors in the Major project is generally a substantial essay that entails original research.
-In the Art concentrations, it primarily takes the form of a body of artwork and exhibition, though there will be additional requirements.
-Students in all majors give an oral presentation, open to the public, on their work at the end of the semester.
+Nature of the Honors in the Major Project: An Honors in the Major project in the liberal arts is generally a substantial essay that entails original research.
+A literature review generally precedes the essay, which then goes through several drafts.
+Honors in the Major can also involve the making of a creative project.
+In the Art concentrations, it primarily takes the form of a body of artwork and exhibition, as well as writing requirements.
+The exact nature of the HIM project is determined by the sponsoring faculty member, in consultation with the student.
+HIM students in all majors give an oral presentation, open to the public, on their work at the end of the semester.

 Recognition at Graduation: If the student completes or exceeds the terms of the HIM ISP contract, Honors in the Major will be awarded.
 The receipt of Honors in the Major is noted on the student’s transcript and in the Commencement Bulletin.

-English and World Literatures majors who have maintained a GPA in the major of 3.5+ are invited to apply for an Honors Independent Study (EWL 49X-01), which they would conduct in their final semester.
-Students who earn an A or A- in this HIM ISP will graduate with Honors in the EWL Major.
+Writing, Literature, and Language majors who have maintained a GPA in the major of 3.5+ are invited to apply for an Honors Independent Study (EWL 49X-01), which they would conduct in their final semester.
+Students who earn an A or A- in this HIM ISP will graduate with Honors in the WLL Major.

-Read more about EWL Honors in the Major Students
+Read more about WLL Honors in the Major Students

 In Spring 2019, Psychology major Amanda Anzovino, ’19, worked on an Honors project that compared female police officer representation in U.S. municipal police departments in 1998 versus 2018.
 A Jeanette K. Watson Fellow, Amanda did original research for her project while completing a Watson-sponsored internship at the National Center for Women and Policing in Washington, DC.
 She later spoke about her research at the 31 st Annual Greater New York Conference on Behavioral Research, winning an award for best presentation on forensic/applied psychology.
 She also presented a poster of her research at the Eastern Psychological Association Convention in June 2020.

-2. Caroline Bodan: Honors in English and World Literatures
+2. Jacquelyn Ann Crandall, Honors in English and World Literatures, sponsored by Dr. Martha Sledge

 Contact